knpuniversity/dependency-injection/knpu/container.md

 ```

 ***TIP
-The `share()` method is deprecated and removed since Pimple 2.x version -
+The `share()` method is deprecated and removed since Pimple 2.0.
+Now, you
-you just need to use bare anonymous functions instead of wrapping them
+simply need to use bare anonymous functions instead of wrapping them
 with `share()`:

 ```php